 Are you ready to start having more fun with your dog?
 Here’s how it works…..

 - To register, follow this link and select the service of your choice from the drop-down menu.

 - Drop Your Jaws Dog Training will email you a confirmation email within two business days (if you do not receive an email within 48 hours, make sure to check your junk mail).
 The email will contain a little more information about classes including any supplies you will need, and information for how to pay online.

-Dogs participating in group classes need to be at least sixteen weeks old and fully up to date on vaccinations including Rabies, Distemper, Hepatitis, Leptospirosis, Parvovirus and Bordetella and you must provide documentation from your veterinarian of your dog’s vaccinations prior to starting class.
+Dogs participating in the in person group classes need to be at least sixteen weeks old and fully up to date on vaccinations including Rabies, Distemper, Hepatitis, Leptospirosis, Parvovirus and Bordetella and you must provide documentation from your veterinarian of your dog’s vaccinations prior to starting class.

-Group classes are great for lots of dogs but they are not the best fit for all dogs.
-If you or your dog react in an overly excited way to other dogs or people, or have a known history of acting aggressively, please do not sign up for a group class.
-Just a few examples of what I mean by “overly excited” would be repeated barking, lunging or growling.
+In person group classes are great for lots of dogs but they are not the best fit for all dogs, and some dogs need a little extra support before they are ready for in-person group classes.
+If your dog reacts in overly excited or anxious ways when around other dogs or people, or has a known history of acting aggressively, please do not sign up for an in-person group class.
+Just a few examples of what I mean by “overly excited” or “anxious” would be repeated barking, lunging, growling, excessive shaking or inability to take food.
 Some dogs do better in private sessions at least to start.
 If you are unsure about which training option is right for you, contact me and I’m happy to talk with you about it.
 For the safety of clients and their dogs, dogs who are displaying aggressive or overly reactive behaviors are not allowed in class.